MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

-  In the **Sign in to your Account** screen that opens, enter your admin account and password to connect you to your service, and click **Sign in**.
+  On the **Sign in to your Account** screen that opens, enter your admin account and password to connect you to your service, and select **Sign in**.

 4. Run this command to display all soft-deleted Office 365 groups in your organization that are still within the 30 day retention period: